moushicheng/formily-expression-support/README.md

   }
   ```

-- auto format your expression
+- [experimental]auto format your expression
 you can close this feature use setting formily.useFormatter:false

 ## Contribution